-- 3. One day when system usage or need-to-know changes for an individual; - i.
-Authorize access to the system based on: - 1.
-A valid access authorization; - 2.
-Intended system usage; and - 3.
-Attributes as listed in AC-2(d)(3); 3 - j.
+- 2. Intended system usage; and - 3.
+Attributes as listed in AC-2(d)(3); - j.
 Review accounts for compliance with account management requirements at least annually; - k.
-Establish and implement a process for changing shared or group account authenticators (if deployed) when individuals are removed from the group; and - I. Align account management processes with personnel termination and transfer processes.
+Establish and implement a process for changing shared or group account authenticators (if deployed) when individuals are removed from the group; and - 1.
+Align account management processes with personnel termination and transfer processes.